lightdesign/LDGradientButton/README.md

+# Support Notice

+Because of recent Apple anouncements that will remove skeumorphism, LDGradientButton will not be supported in iOS 7.
+As a replacement, I would recommend looking into live blur buttons which seem to be the new way of iOS.
+Thank you for your interest.

 # LDGradientButton

 LDGradientButton is meant to be a replacement for the Apple stock UIButton.
 It can easily be created either programmatically or with the Storyboard.
 It also supports the UIAppearence protocol for setting the tint color.